serverless/components/README.md

 ### Custom Commands

-Other than the commpn in `deploy` and `remove` commands, you can add custom commands to add extra management for your component lifecycle.
+Other than the common `deploy` and `remove` commands, you can add custom commands to add extra management for your component lifecycle.
 You do so by adding the corresponding function to the `index.js` file.
 Just like the other functions in `index.js`.

 The function receives `inputs` and `context` as parameters.